iotaledger/iota-wiki/internal/learn/about-iota/value-transfer.md

 Anyone is free to send messages to a node at any time.
 As a result, it is not always a simple matter of selecting valid tip messages.
 The milestone, however, determines which messages are included and confirmed based on deterministic ordering.

-For example, what if Alice actually attached two messages to the Tangle: one that transferred 10i to Bob, and one that transferred 10i to Charlie?
+For example, what if Charlie actually attached two messages to the Tangle: one that transferred 10i to Bob, and one that transferred 10i to Alice?
 Together, these messages would be called a **double-spend** because they try to transfer the same IOTA tokens to different addresses.

 Both of Alice's messages could not be part of the ledger state because it would result in a negative balance for Alice’s address: minus 10i.